Retrieval-Augmented Machine Translation with Unstructured Knowledge: RAGtrans

-\textbf{Human translation.} For source sentences in the testing set, we employ 10 professional human translators to collect the Chinese translations.
-All translators are native Chinese, majoring in English, and have passed the translator qualification.
-We only provide the source English sentences to the annotators, and encourage them to search for the information they need from Wikipedia.
-In addition, there are three data reviewers with rich experience in checking translation quality, and 20\% of the sentences translated by each translator are checked by a reviewer.
+\textbf{Human translation.} \modi{For source sentences in the testing set, we employ 17 professional human translators to collect the Chinese or German translations.
+Among them, 10 translators are En$\Rightarrow$Zh translators while 7 translators are En$\Rightarrow$De translators.
+All translators are native Chinese.
+For En$\Rightarrow$Zh translators, they major in English, and have passed the English translator qualification.
+For En$\Rightarrow$De translators, they major in German, and have passed the German translator qualification.} We only provide the source English sentences to the annotators, and encourage them to search for the information they need from Wikipedia.
+In addition, there are five data reviewers with rich experience in checking translation quality, and 20\% of the sentences translated by each translator are checked by a reviewer.
 If the translation accuracy is lower than 95\%, the translator needs to modify all his/her translations under the guidance of the reviewer.